sscargal/fms-rag-demo/README.md

 5. Press `Stop demo and show data`.
 Then, change the `NUMA node(s) to bind databases to` field to 1 and the task label to "cxl only"
 6. Press `Launch demo` and enter your queries
 7. Press `Stop demo and show data`.
 Optionally, save the results to disk

-# TODO: code cleanup. also note what top_k args affect what in the two files. for pipeline memory, top_k will determine how many chat messages are retrieved because thehy are the retrieer. doc eventual top_k is reranker param